-Each of the TMs, irrespective of what type, has one TM input pin, with the label xTCKn while the STMn and PTMn have another input pin, xTPnI.
+Each of the TMs, irrespective of what type, has one TM input pin, with the label xTCKn while the PTM has another input pin with the label PTPI.
 The xTMn input pin, xTCKn, is essentially a clock source for the xTMn and is selected using the xTnCK2~xTnCK0 bits in the xTMnC0 register.
 This external TM input pin allows an external clock source to drive the internal TM.
 The xTCKn input pin can be chosen to have either a rising or falling active edge.
-The STCK and PTCKn pins are also used as the external trigger input pin in single pulse output mode for the STMn and PTMn respectively.
+The PTCK pin is also used as the external trigger input pin in single pulse output mode for the PTM.

-For STMn and PTMn, another input pin, xTPnI, is the capture input whose active edge can be a rising edge, a falling edge or both rising and falling edges and the active edge transition type is selected using the xTnIO1~xTnIO0 bits in the xTMnC1 register.
-There is another capture input,

-PTCKn, for PTMn capture input mode, which can be used as the external trigger input source except the PTPnI pin.
+The PTM has another input pin, PTPI, which is the capture input whose active edge can be a rising edge, a falling edge or both rising and falling edges and the active edge transition type is selected using the PTIO1~PTIO0 bits in the PTMC1 register.
+There is another capture input, PTCK, for PTM capture input mode, which can be used as the external trigger input source except the PTPI pin.

-The TMs each have two output pins with the label xTPn and the xTPnB.
-The xTPnB pin outputs the inverted signal of the xTPn.
-When the TM is in the Compare Match Output Mode, these pins can be controlled by the TM to switch to a high or low level or to toggle when a compare match situation occurs.
-The external xTPn and xTPnB output pins are also the pins where the TM generates the PWM output waveform.
+The TMs each have one output pin with the label xTPn.
+When the TM is in the Compare Match Output Mode, this pin can be controlled by the TM to switch to a high or low level or to toggle when a compare match situation occurs.
+The external xTPn output pin is also the pin where the TM generates the PWM output waveform.